Kemi mine: History

 Signs of the existence of a chromite ore body were first discovered by amateur diver Martti Matilainen.
 Of the samples he sent to the Geological Survey of Finland, one was discovered to be high in chrome content on 30 June 1959.
 The sample was taken from the current mine area, and the ore deposit was discovered by the next spring.
 Geologist Aarno Kahma led the exploration.
 After its baseline study, the Geological Survey of Finland handed over the deposit to Outokumpu Oy, which continued the survey until 1962.
 At the time, the size of the ore body was estimated to be 30 million tonnes.
 In autumn 1964, Outokumpu decided to start utilizing the chrome deposit in Kemi and started to build a road from Perta-aapa to Elijärvi in autumn 1965.
 At the same time, earth-moving work began in the future mine area.
 The first mine buildings were completed late in 1966.

 The Kemi Mine opened in 1968.
 Initially, it operated as an open-pit mine.
 In the same year, the Tornio ferrochrome plant also started operating, with the first liquid metal pouring from the ferrochrome furnace (VKU1) taking place in August.

 The excavation and construction of the underground mine started in 1999.
 Open-pit mining ended at the Kemi Mine in December 2005 with the final open-pit blasting.

+From 2017 to 2023, Outokumpu invested 280 million euro into deepening the underground mine from 500 meters to 1,000 meters.